awwais/awwais.github.io/_projects/1_project.md

 # Simon Game

-## if you don't know how to play Simon Game first read it!
+## if you don't know how to play Simon Game then!

 .Follow the pattern of lights for as long as you can... if you can!